barlo97/Game/ReadMe.md

 Before each difficulty mode it would be best to have a short animated tutorial about the intervals and this could even be applied to each individual intervals - it would be most likely best to do it before each of the interval with a short explanation - and then have the player to repeat the same interval , however starting from different notes each time.

-In fact, before each section and level there should be a short animated tutorial on how to complete the secion and/or level.
+In fact, before each section and level there should be a short animated tutorial with a brief explanation about the upcoming interval or chord and on how to complete the secion and/or level.